joaoguedesneto/joaoguedesneto.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an incoming Postdoctoral Researcher at CEPESP/FGV.
+I am a Postdoctoral Researcher at CEPESP/FGV.
 My main area of expertise is intergroup behavior, that is, I investigate how people interact in different settings, ranging from political polarization in elections around the world to inter-agency conflicts in public administration.

 Prior to that, I was an Assistant Professor of Public Administration at Kean University and a Researcher at the Instituto de Pesquisa Econômica Aplicada (Brazil's Ministry of Planning).